nextgenthemes/advanced-responsive-video-embedder/README.txt

 I would be glad if someone could [help me](https://github.com/nextgenthemes/advanced-responsive-video-embedder) with this, I can pay for helping out.

+- [ ] Mass emails to customers howto
+- [ ] Release management of 7.0
+- [ ] Company name and legal clearing.
+- [ ] Theme Framework name and legal aspects.
+- [ ] Handle beta versions with EDD Possible?

 - [ ] Get advice how I could improve my sales of this the Pro Addon
 - [ ] Advertise the Pro Addon somewhere
 - [ ] Make the [Plugin Page](https://nextgenthemes.com/plugins/advanced-responsive-video-embedder-pro/) and the selling process UX more professional look and feel.